Sirius-social/sirius-sdk-python/sirius_sdk/agent/consensus/simple/README.rst

 Motivation
 ===============
 Consensus procedure usually is part of IT infrastructure that builds trust environment and available for developers via special framework (Hyperledger Sawtooth SDK, Ethereum SDK for exampe).
-Often consensus is pluggable for enterprise solutions, but when you made choice of consensus procedure, you are forced to agree to selected consensus algorithm logic and outputs.
+Often consensus is pluggable for enterprise solutions, but when you made choice of consensus procedure, you are forced to agree to selected consensus algorithm logic and outputs in any point of your project.

-`Microledger  <https://decentralized-id.com/hyperledger/hgf-2018/Microledgers-Edgechains-Hardman-HGF/>`_ concept make developer free to select The most convenient BFT algorithm for every business process, served in Microledger context, independently.
+`Microledger  <https://decentralized-id.com/hyperledger/hgf-2018/Microledgers-Edgechains-Hardman-HGF/>`_ concept make developer free to select The most convenient `BFT <https://www-inst.eecs.berkeley.edu//~cs162/fa12/hand-outs/Original_Byzantine.pdf>`_ algorithm for every business process, served in Microledger context, independently.

 Solving problem in same manner we have usefull outcomes: